Connect with a certified trainer for free

 Non-operative treatment

-• Using crutches and limited weight bearing for up to six weeks
+• Using crutches and limiting weight-bearing for up to six weeks to protect the femoral head

-• Gentle exercises such as stationary bike or water walking in a pool
+• Gentle exercises, such as riding a stationary bike or walking in a pool, to maintain mobility without

 Try these exercises to help address your condition: